z4cH3r/Discord-Webhook-Form/README.md

 ### Setup with Custom Form.
 - Upload config.php & discord-post.php into your webserver.
 - Enter your details into config.php.
+- I'd delete all the form formatting for the template out of config.php.
 - Have your form posting to discord-post.php.

 ```